 Medicinally beneficial, Aloe Vera has been grown around the world for thousands of years.
 This is because the clear and cool gel of an Aloe Vera leaf can be applied to burns, cuts, rashes and areas of sunburn to provide instant relief and speed up the healing process.

 It’s not just great for medicine, it’s also a wonderful air purifier, says NASA.
-This is because they release oxygen on a regular basis during the night, not to mention fighting against both benzene — an ingredient of detergents — and formaldehyde — found in varnishes — to ensure a room’s air remains pure.
+This is because they release oxygen regularly during the night and fight against benzene — an ingredient of detergents — and formaldehyde — found in varnishes — to ensure a room’s air remains pure.

 Aloe Vera plants don’t like the cold and frost so much, as they are mainly made up of water.
-It’s best to keep them indoors, in a place that gets plenty of sunshine.
+It’s best to keep them indoors, in a place with plenty of sunshine.
 Furthermore

 Bear in mind that this plant is particularly sensitive to chemicals.
 Smoke which comes from coal fires and wood burners can also be toxic to the plant, which means that they should be placed away from any spaces susceptible to draughts.